-Secure Elements (SE) Our architecture assumes the existence of a trustworthy SE on the prover's device.
-An SE is usually shipped as an embedded integrated circuit in mobile devices together with NFC [16] (e.g. as a SIM card) and brings two main security advantages: (i) it protects against unauthorized access as well as tampering, and (ii) small applications (applets) can be executed directly on the card in the trusted execution environment.
+Secure Elements (SE).
+Our architecture assumes the existence of a trust-worthy SE on the prover's device.
+An SE is usually shipped as an embedded integrated circuit in mobile devices together with NFC [17] (e.g. as a SIM card) and brings two main security advantages: (i) it protects against unauthorized access as well as tampering, and (ii) small applications (applets) can be executed directly on the card in the trusted execution environment.
 Another advantage of SEs is that they can be powered by the NFC field when the prover device is turned off (provided that the NFC controller in the prover device supports this feature).

 In our eID scenario, the SE shall protect the identities of the eID holders as well as their attributes.
 All computations that require these data need to be performed within the SE.
-However, the constrained execution performance and memory on the SE have strong implications on the protocols and architectural design of the eID system (see performance evaluation in [11]).
+However, the constrained execution performance and memory on the SE have strong implications on the protocols and architectural design of the eID system (see performance evaluation in [12]).
 Our proposed architecture acknowledges these requirements and can be executed within this secure but constrained environment in reasonable time.
+That is, we assume that a user is not willing to wait for more then 2 s to finish a task.

-Attribute-based Credentials (ABC) In our proposed architecture, we make use of ABC for attesting the validity of the eID in a privacy-friendly way.
+Attribute-based Credentials (ABC).
+In our proposed architecture, we use ABCs for attesting the validity of the eID in a privacy-friendly way.
 We assume the following properties of ABC: (i) With a selective disclosure mechanism, the holder of the credential can reveal any subset of attributes and provide a validity proof of them (i.e. they have been attested by the trusted authority); (ii) Ownership of a credential can be proven without revealing the attributes itself; (iii) Verification of credentials are unlinkable to verifier and issuer.